February 16, 1926– John Schlesinger:

 Schlesinger was a very important part of British filmmaking in the 1960s, directing the brilliant swinging London films: Darling (1965), Billy Liar (1963), A Kind Of Loving (1962), plus the beautiful, lush Far From The Madding Crowd (1967); each brilliant, with gorgeous production values and first-rate acting.
 Schlesinger then moved to Hollywood and made such thoughtful films as Day Of The Locust (1975) and Falcon And The Snowman (1985).

-After that, his films rarely rose above mediocrity, but his last great film is truly a treasure and one of The Husband’s and my all-time Top 10 Favorites Films.
+After that, his films rarely rose above mediocrity, but his last great film is truly a treasure and one my all-time favorites films.
 Technically, Cold Comfort Farm came out in 1995, and would have been Oscar eligible had it not played on television in Britain first.
 The film received good reviews but not much notice.
 Maybe it was a matter of timing.
-Cold Comfort Farm was riding the wave of popular Jane Austen film adaptations, although it is not Austen, and it is set in the early 1930’s rather than the 19th century, but it is a British Costume Comedy Of Manners.
-How much more would it get noticed today, now that Ian McKellen is known the world over for X-Men and those damn Lord Of The Rings films, and not just as the guy from the interesting Richard III?
+Cold Comfort Farm was riding the wave of popular Jane Austen film adaptations, although it is not Austen, and it is set in the early 1930s rather than the 19th century, but it is still a British costume comedy of manners.
+How much more would it get noticed today, now that Ian McKellen is known the world over for X-Men and those Lord Of The Rings films, and not just as the guy from the interesting Richard III?
 Or that Kate Beckinsale is now thought of as one of the world’s most beautiful women and a tough cookie, and not just the actor who was okay in Much Ado About Nothing (1993)?

 The film has a happy ending when a Hollywood producer enters the story, but the true happiness is that Schlesinger made one more excellent film, even if it was mostly ignored.

 Schlesinger survived a quadruple heart-bypass in 1998, but then he suffered a stroke in December 2000.
 In summer 2003, Schlesinger was taken off life-support in a hospital in Palm Springs by his partner of over 30 years, photographer Michael Childers.
-Schlesinger’s final credits rolled early the following day.
-He was 77-years-old when he left this sad old world.
+Schlesinger was gone on the following day.
+He was 77 years old when he left this sad old world.

 My favorites of Schlesinger films: